 How To Set Up VPN On Mac

-Before we delve into how to setup and configure a VPN on your Mac, let’s look at how VPN works, the benefits from using a VPN and the how to pick the right VPN for your Mac.
+Before we delve into how to set up and configure a VPN on your Mac, let’s look at how VPN works, the benefits of using a VPN, and how to pick the right VPN for your Mac.

 What is a VPN and how does it work?

-VPNs encrypt your internet traffic in real-time and also disguise your online identity which makes it more difficult for third parties to track our online activities and steal our data.
+VPNs encrypt your internet traffic in real-time and also disguise your online identity which makes it more difficult for third parties to track your online activities and steal your data.
 A VPN hides the IP address by letting the traffic through a specially configured remote server run by a VPN host.

 This means if you surf online with a VPN enabled, then the VPN server itself becomes the source of data, and the Internet Service Provider (ISP) and other third parties cannot see which websites are visited by you or what data is sent and received online.